woossi0/suite/docs/usermanual/source/intro/index.rst

 Introduction
 ============

-This section will guide you through the basic functionality of OpenGeo Suite, including installation information and a tour of the various features.
+This section will guide you through the basic functionality of Boundless Suite, including installation information and a tour of the various features.
 More detailed information is available in later sections.

 .. toctree::
    :maxdepth: 2